Dizzy611/downtube/README.md

 which, if you have a DNS redirection/hosts file redirect/some other way to turn "youtube.com" into "yourwebserverhere" would allow you to *seamlessly* click youtube links and watch them in MPEG2!

+**NEW:** There is now an audio only mode, intended for use with audio players like Winamp.
+MP3 (codec and container) is suggested for Pentium or better machines, MP2 for a 486.
+Add &aonly=yes to the URL to enable this, check the script for how to configure it.

+**NEW:** There is now a debug mode.
+Enable writing by the webserver to the directory DownTube is running in, and set $debugmode to True in the PHP file.
+This will create a pair of log files that will allow you to debug yt-dlp/ffmpeg issues.

 That's really all I have to say.
 Feel free to report bugs, ask me questions, fork this project, make pull requests, whatever.
 I don't guarantee a response. :P